 This epic guide to help any founder find angel investors for their startup, even if you don’t have a huge network or a diploma from a fancy university.

 My sincere goal is to level the playing field for founders that don’t have the privilege of a rich uncle, a country club membership, or an exclusive network of high net work individuals (HNWI).

-Here’s what you’ll find in this massive, detailed, and actionable guide:
+Here’s what you’ll find in this detailed and actionable 34-page guide: